dibyadas/operations-research-lab/README.md

 **OPERATIONS RESEARCH LAB**

-The aim this lab is to make you able to solve Linear Optimization problems with the help of computer programming.
+The aim of this lab is to make you able to solve Linear Optimization problems with the help of computer programming.
 It contains assignment on
   - Basic Solutions
   - Basic Optimality